 Psychological Treatment for Domestic Violence and Abuse

-If you believe that you are in an abusive and/or violent domestic relationship and want to work through the issues, or have left an abusive relationship and want to process the grief and trauma, assistance is available.
-As a psychologist with extensive experience in working with domestic violence and abuse, I can assist you in reducing or overcoming the effects of the abuse or violence which you have endured, and strengthen you coping skills.
-I provide psychological therapy in a safe, supportive and caring environment, utilising a range of evidence-based therapeutic interventions tailored to suit your specific needs.
-I use an integrative approach and draw on interventions from therapy models such as cognitive behaviour therapy (cbt), and interpersonal therapy (amongst others).
+If you believe that you are in a domestic violence or abuse situation and want to discuss the issues, or have left an abusive relationship, assistance is available.
+With extensive experience in working with domestic violence and abuse, we can assist you in reducing or overcoming the effects of the abuse or domestic violence which you have endured.
+Psychological therapy and treatment for domestic violence and abuse is provided in a safe and supportive manner, utilising a range of therapeutic interventions.
+An approach is used drawing on interventions from therapy modes such as cognitive behavioural therapy (CBT), and interpersonal therapy (amongst others).

 Benefits of Psychological Treatment for Domestic Violence and Abuse

-- Provide a safe environment where you can talk about what you have been experiencing and feeling, understand your reactions to the abuse, and provide you with emotional support and understanding.
+- Talk about what you have been experiencing and feeling, understand your reactions to the domestic violence and abuse, and provide you with emotional support and understanding.

-- Provide psycho-education about domestic violence and abuse, learn about the strategies that abusers use to exercise and maintain control, and the long term effects of living through domestic violence and abuse.
-This can enable you to make a well informed decision as to whether to stay or leave a relationship based on knowledge about the cycle of domestic violence and the behaviour of abusers.
+- Provide information about domestic violence and abuse, learn about strategies that abusers use to maintain control, and the long term effects of living through domestic violence and abuse.
+This can enable you to make a well-informed decision as to whether to stay or leave a relationship based on knowledge about the cycle of domestic violence and how abusers behave.

-- Learn how to extricate yourself from the situation in a safe and supported manner if you are wanting to leave a violent and/or abusive relationship.
+- Learn how to remove yourself from the situation in a safe and supported way if you are wanting to leave a violent and/or abusive relationship.

-- Change faulty thinking and negative feelings about yourself, which might include: that you are to blame for the violence and abuse, that you are a bad person, that he or she (the abuser) is so nice to everyone else that it must be your fault, that you can change the person who is abusing you, that they are not all bad and are really loving (except for the abusive episodes), that if they have promised to change that they will, or excusing the abuse because he or she was under stress or had a terrible childhood.
+- Change faulty thinking and bad feelings about yourself, which might include: that you are to blame for the abuse, that you are a bad person, that the abuser is so nice to everyone else that it must be your fault, that you can change the person who is abusing you, that they are not all bad and are really loving (except for the abusive episodes), that if they have promised to change that they will, or excusing the abuse.

-- Process the trauma of the abuse – reduce or eliminate the distressing symptoms you have been experiencing so that the memories are no longer as traumatic or overwhelming.
+- Process the effects of the domestic violence – reduce or eliminate the distressing symptoms you have been experiencing so that memories are no longer as distressing or overwhelming.

-- Work through the grief around the losses you have experienced due to being in, or having lived through, an abusive relationship.
+- Process your emotions due to being in, or having lived through, an abusive relationship.

-- Learn what constitutes healthy relationships based on mutuality and equality, as opposed to abusive relationships characterised by domination, power and control, and overcome patterns of becoming involved with abusive partners.
+- Learn what constitutes healthy relationships based on mutual respect and equality, as opposed to abusive relationships characterised by domination, power and control, and overcome patterns of becoming involved with abusive people.

-- Rebuild your trust, restore your sense of safety in the world, and improve your overall wellbeing.
+- Rebuild your trust and restore your sense of safety.

 How we can help

-- enhance self-esteem and feelings of self-worth (affected by the abuse)
+- enhance feelings of self-worth (affected by the abuse)

-- learn how abusers exercise and maintain control and about the cycle of domestic violence
+- learn how abusers exercise and maintain control, and about the cycle of domestic violence and abuse

-- process the trauma of being abused and reduce distressing symptoms
+- process the effects of being abused and reduce distressing symptoms

 - overcome feelings of shame and self-blame